prideofszeged/ferrofluke/README.md

 ## Getting started

-1. Open `index.html` in a modern desktop browser (Chrome, Edge, Firefox, or Safari).
-No build step or dependencies required.
+1. Serve the folder locally for development (modules need HTTP).
+The quickest option is `python3 -m http.server 8000` and browse to `http://localhost:8000/index.dev.html`.
 2. Click and drag to position the magnet.
 Release to leave it hovering; grab it again any time.
 Hold **Shift** to flip to repulsion mode.

 ## Controls

 - **Particles** – tune the count, pick between circle, square, or triangle sprites, set a base colour, amplify the glow, and scale the swarm speed.
-- **Magnet** – change field strength, falloff, radius, and the colour of the magnet indicator.
+- **Magnet** – change field strength, falloff, radius, the colour of the indicator, and drop extra magnets with **Add Magnet** (use **Reset Magnets** to go back to one).
 - **Field lines** – toggle the stylised field visualiser and choose its colour.
 - **Game of Life** – flip into a cellular automaton mode, tune step speed, cell size, pick a B/S rule (or apply a preset), magnet bias, and the alive/dead colours.
 Seed the grid with **Randomize Life** or wipe it with **Clear Life**.
+- **Screensaver** – unleash autonomous mode: magnets drift, presets swap, and the palette breathes on its own.
+Control drift speed/preset interval or tap **Shuffle Screensaver** for a fresh combo.
 - **Reset particles** – respawn the swarm if you want to start afresh.

 ## Tips